AndreGraca3/Gomoku-Royale-web/code/jvm/docs/REPORT.md

 - 3º The `HandlerMapping` uses the `Open-API` specification to match the request URI to a route.
 - 4º The request URI matches a route, the request is forwarded to the corresponding controller.
 - 5º The request is intercepted by the `AuthorizationInterceptor`.
-- 6º If the `prehandle` condition is met, in this case, having a parameterType of `AuthenticatedUser` the chain of events continue.
+- 6º If the `prehandle` condition is met, in this case, having a parameterType of `AuthenticatedUser` the chain of events continues.
-- 7º Inside the `prehandle` method, the `tokenProcessor` is used to process the `Bearer Token` in the `Authorization` header or create a new one if needed.
+- 7º Inside the `prehandle` method, the `tokenProcessor` is used to process the `Bearer Token` in the `Authorization` header.
 - 8º Finally, the Argument Resolver `AuthenticatedUserArgumentResolver` is used to resolve the `AuthenticatedUser` parameter.

 Enhancing the fact, that is required the presence of a parameter of type `AuthenticatedUser` in the controller method, to be able to use the `AuthorizationInterceptor` and `AuthenticatedUserArgumentResolver`. <br>